Durango Meditation Community

 The Essentials

-For those ready for a deeper dive, while still keeping the shore in sight, this weekend silent retreat offers an opportunity to taste a rhythm and container of practice that is often only accessible on longer retreats or in a monastic context.
+This weekend silent retreat offers an opportunity to taste a rhythm and container of practice that is usually only accessible on longer retreats or in a monastic context.
 Structured to welcome newcomers and long-time practitioners alike, the days primarily consist of meditation periods in the four postures (sitting, standing, walking and lying down) with opportunity for rest and connected movement (ex.
-Yoga & Qi-Gong) as well as optional (yet encourage) practice instruction, Dharma talks and opportunity for 1-on-1 or small group guidance.
+Yoga & Qi-Gong) as well as optional (yet encouraged) practice instructions, guided meditation, Dharma talks and opportunity for 1-on-1 or small group guidance.

 Facilitated by Joe Peloquin - primarily inspired by the Insight Tradition with American Zen and Nature-Based influence.
-Organization by Leah Dworkin.
+Organization by Leah Dworkin and Nick Loeb.

 Payments can be made via venmo @Blindbear